brain-bbqs/bbqs-kg/README.md

    - Calls LLM for ontology mapping.
    - Stores outputs in **CSV** + **JSON** formats.
 5. Results are committed back to the **GitHub repository**.
+6. Visualize the data in a user friendly manner.

 ## 💡 What’s New in This Release?